Home insurance: In the United States

-In the United States, most home buyers borrow money in the form of a mortgage loan, and the mortgage lender often requires that the buyer purchase homeowner's insurance as a condition of the loan, in order to protect the bank if the home is destroyed.
+In the United States, most home buyers borrow money in the form of a mortgage loan, and the mortgage lender often requires that the buyer purchase homeowners insurance as a condition of the loan, in order to protect the bank if the home is destroyed.
 Anyone with an insurable interest in the property should be listed on the policy.
-In some cases the mortgagee will waive the need for the mortgagor to carry homeowner's insurance if the value of the land exceeds the amount of the mortgage balance.
+In some cases the mortgagee will waive the need for the mortgagor to carry homeowners insurance if the value of the land exceeds the amount of the mortgage balance.
 In such a case even the total destruction of any buildings would not affect the ability of the lender to be able to foreclose and recover the full amount of the loan.

 Home insurance in the United States may differ from other countries; for example, in Britain, subsidence and subsequent foundation failure is usually covered under an insurance policy.
 United States insurance companies used to offer foundation insurance, which was reduced to coverage for damage due to leaks, and finally eliminated altogether.
 The insurance is often misunderstood by its purchasers; for example, many believe that mold is covered when it is not a standard coverage.
+Further complicating matters is that the homeowners insurance industry is largely regulated at the state level rather than nationwide.